ayushsharma82/ESP-DASH/README.md

 ![Dashboard](https://github.com/ayushsharma82/ESP-DASH/blob/master/docs/dashboard.PNG)

 <br>
-A Blazing Fast & Beautiful Library for creating a Functional Dashboard for your ESP8266.
+A Blazing fast library for creating a functional dashboard for your ESP8266.

 <br>

-ESP-DASH is a UI Library to create functional dashboards for your ESP8266.
-It provides essential functions like Wifi switcher, rebooting, and RAM usage.
+ESP-DASH is a UI library to create functional dashboards for your ESP8266.
+It provides essential functions like Wifi Switcher, Rebooting, and RAM usage.
 ESP-DASH uses ESP8266 arduino core for proper functioning and with dashboard page of size only 15Kb, It loads in just 1.30 seconds to your browser!.
 The best of all? it's a responsive design and adapts to your mobile screen size.

 ESP-DASH is NOT dependent on Internet.
 All webpages are served from your ESP's SPIFFS Memory.
 Make Sure you have the Latest ESP8266 MKSPIFFS Installed :
 [Here](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system)